Understanding the Phases of Cloud Migration for Businesses

 a.
 Map Users and Data Accurately

-Accurately map users and their associated data from the source to the destination cloud environment.
-Ensure that access controls, permissions, and user roles are accurately transferred to maintain data integrity and seamless user access in the new environment.
+Accurately map users and their associated files and folders from the source to the destination cloud environment.
+Ensure that permissions and user roles are accurately transferred to maintain data integrity and seamless user access in the new cloud environment.

 b.
 Choose the Data Features

-Data features include permissions, version history, comments, timestamps, shared links, external links, embedded links, etc. Determine which data attributes are essential to migrate and prioritize them accordingly.
-This helps streamline the migration process and ensures that critical data is migrated promptly.
+Data features include permissions, version history, comments, timestamps, shared links, external links, embedded links, etc. Determine which data features are essential to migrate and prioritize them accordingly.
+This helps streamline the migration process and ensures that critical data is migrated accurately.

 c.
 Continuously Monitor the Migration Progress

-Monitor the migration progress closely to identify any errors or bottlenecks.
-The dedicated migration team often tracks the data migration process and addresses any issues promptly.
-So, regular communication with the migration team is essential to stay current about the progress and potential challenges.
+Monitor the migration progress closely to identify any errors or roadblocks.
+CloudFuze’s dedicated migration team tracks the data migration process and addresses any issues promptly.
+So, regular communication with the migration team is essential to stay updated about the progress and potential challenges.

 3. Post-Migration Phase

-The post-migration phase focuses on validating the success of the migration process and ensuring that the target cloud environment is fully operational.
+The post-migration phase focuses on validating the migrated batches and ensuring that no files and folders or their associated features are missed.
 Here are the key steps involved in this phase:

 a.
 Validate Migration Success